pbklink/motif-core/etc/motif-core.api.md

     bid: T;
 }

-// Warning: (ae-missing-release-tag) "BigIntRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BigIntTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class BigIntRenderValue extends GenericRenderValue<bigint> {
+export class BigIntTextFormattableValue extends GenericTextFormattableValue<bigint> {
     constructor(data: bigint | undefined);
 }